 The ROPES programs in the program library must be available to CICS.
-Either add the library

-< hlq > .LOADLIB to your CICS DFHRPL data set concatenation or move the programs in the library into some other load module library that is already a part of the DFHRPL data set concatenation.
+If your CICS version supports the LIBRARY object, you can define the ROPES load library using that facility instead.
+If it does not, or if your installation chooses not to use this method, then either add the library <hlq>.LOADLIB to your CICS DFHRPL data set concatenation or move the programs in the library into some other load module library that is already a part of the DFHRPL data set concatenation.